39 top tips for fishkeepers

 Keep a diary detailing everything that happens with your tank.
 List the set-up date and daily water test results, and keep a list of the fish that you bought, and when you bought them.

-A diary can be handed over to a retailer in the event of problem solving, and may give clues as to what happened and when.
+You can hand your diary to a retailer when trying to problem solve.
+This may give clues as to what happened and when.

-If your fish breed, your diary will provide a record of how long the eggs took to hatch and what the pH and temperature were when your fish spawned.
-This record will be useful if you wish to breed that species again, or to pass on advice to other people.
+If your fish breed, your diary will provide a record of exactly what you did.
+Including, for example, how long the eggs took to hatch and what the pH and temperature were when your fish spawned.
+This record will be useful when you breed that species again, or to pass on advice to other people.

 When keeping fish at home you must be prepared for all eventualities.
 A net is absolutely essential as you may need to move fish for any number of reasons.

-If you keep tropicals, a spare heater is a good idea, and if you regularly experience powercuts, consider a battery-powered airpump to provide the fish with essential oxygen.
+If you keep tropicals, a spare heater is a good idea.
+If you regularly experience powercuts, consider a battery-powered air pump to provide the fish with essential oxygen.

 We often view our fish in the evening, when the aquatic shops are shut.
 Make sure you have enough frozen food and medications in case you spot a sick fish.
-Spare fish bags are a good idea for transporting fish to and from shops, and the polystyrene transport boxes are very useful, even for keeping fish in short term.
+Spare fish bags are a good idea for transporting fish to and from shops.
+The addition of polystyrene transport boxes are useful, even for keeping fish in short term.

-Ensure you have enough tapwater conditioner for emergency water changes and a divider if your fish start to fight.
+Ensure you have enough tapwater conditioner for emergency water changes and a divider if your fish begin fighting.

 A spare tank is a good idea and these can double up as quarantine or hospital tanks.
 Above all, make sure you have enough test kits.